Peter Solomon - Head Men's Swimming Coach

 (860) 685-2929 - firstname.lastname@example.org

-Peter Solomon, an 18-year veteran head coach of men's and women's swimming and diving at NESCAC colleges Middlebury (1997-2011) and Amherst (1993-97), has been appointed an adjunct professor of physical education at Wesleyan and will lead the Cardinal men and women in the water begining with the 2012-13 campaign.
+Peter Solomon, who had 18 years as a veteran head coach of men's and women's swimming and diving at NESCAC colleges Middlebury (1997-2011) and Amherst (1993-97), came aboard the Wesleyan coaching staff in 2012-13 as an adjunct professor of physical education and head coach of men's and women's swimming and diving.

 Over his 14 seasons in charge of the Panthers' program at Middlebury, Peter was named NESCAC Men's Swimming Coach of the Year five times, most recently in 2010, and led his squad to a team championship in 2002.
 His women compiled a cumulative dual-meet mark of 79-37 while his men went 71-45.
 Over his years at Middlebury, Peter coached 64 NESCAC champions, 60 NCAA Division III All-Americans and five NCAA Division III National Champions.
 In addition to his coaching assignment at Middlebury, Peter was aquatics director and served an NESCAC Championships meet director for the 2005 and 2010 women's championships and the 2008 men's championships.
 He also helped establish and/or direct several camps and swimming programs at Middlebury.

 Prior to his appointment at Middlebury, Peter served in the same capacity at Amherst College for four seasons, directing his 1997 women's squad to sixth place in the NCAA Division III Championships while being named New England Division III Women's Swimming Coach of the Year in both 1995 and 1996.